 Today, the world is communicating through the Internet.
 This is a double-edged sword since it also exposes you to potential security risks.
-Hackers employ newer sophisticated techniques to intrude systems and organization's network.
+Hackers employ newer sophisticated techniques to intrude into systems and organizations' networks.
 A weak cybersecurity plan can have several negative repercussions on the organization's reputation.

 Some of the key reasons to employ cybersecurity are:

 - Unknown Vulnerabilities: Cybercriminals use a variety of malware, ransomware and versatile hacking techniques to intrude into an organization's environment.
-Appropriate security measures help in tracking these vulnerabilities and preventing any security breach.
+Appropriate security measures help in tracking these vulnerabilities and preventing any security breaches.

 Security scans such as penetration testing, vulnerability detection, and application static code scan help an organization to detect unknown vulnerabilities.
-Using well-defined cybersecurity controls can help organizations to proactively detect and fix these vulnerabilities and creating a robust infrastructure.
+Using well-defined cybersecurity controls can help organizations proactively detect and fix these vulnerabilities and create a robust infrastructure.

-Over the past, several top organizations have been victims of such data breach, leaving them exposed to negative publicity.
-Some of the top companies exploited by such cyber breach include Yahoo, Equifax, Uber eBay to name a few.
+Over the past, several top organizations have been victims of such data breaches, leaving them exposed to negative publicity.
+Some of the top companies exploited by the such cyber breaches include Yahoo, Equifax, Uber eBay to name a few.

 As a practice, several organizations incorporate regular compliance checks.
 Some of the globally accepted standards include ISO 27001, NIST, PCI DSS and SOC 2.

 - Expensive: A data and security breach can leave several negative reactions about the company.
 In many such cases, this has resulted in facing legal consequences and defamation of the company's image.

 - Customer Trust: Effective implementation of cybersecurity protocols helps in building customer trust.
-A security breach shakes the customer trust and the credibility of the company.
-Keeping abreast of latest cybersecurity changes can work a great way to protect the organization from a security breach.
+A security breach shakes the customer's trust and the credibility of the company.
+Keeping abreast of the latest cybersecurity changes can work as a great way to protect the organization from a security breach.

 Not only does this leave the organization in the negative limelight, but it takes organizations several months before they bounce back to normal business.
 Tightening controls post a security breach, is a complex process and cannot be implemented with immediate effect.
 This also leaves the company open to a re-attack.

-- Overall Protection: Along with security breach concerns, appropriate addressing of cybersecurity policies can prevent malware, spyware and other potentially harmful software.
-Cybersecurity allows maintaining, the continuous and smooth running of the organization.
+- Overall Protection: Along with security breach concerns, appropriate addressing of cybersecurity policies can prevent malware, spyware, and other potentially harmful software.
+Cybersecurity allows for maintaining, the continuous and smooth running of the organization.